kode4food/ale/docstring/filter.md

 usage: "(filter func seq)"
 tags: ["sequence", "comprehension"]
 ---
 Creates a lazy sequence whose content is the result of applying the provided function to the elements of the provided sequence.
-If the result of the application is truthy (not _false_, not _nil_) then the value will be included in the resulting sequence.
+If the result of the application is truthy (not _#f_ (false) or the empty list) then the value will be included in the resulting sequence.

 #### An Example